Written by Harry Dix |

 If you provide your end-users with base measures as the building blocks, and if your analytical solution ensures that no one can join data that doesn’t make sense, then no. In fact, you will quickly find that you stand to gain more insight into what your users are looking for and thus a further channel of product feedback.

-You provide a demo workspace with demo data.
-Is it possible to load your own data and, if so, which data sources do you support?
-Do we have to copy the data from our data source to GoodData?
+You provide a trial with the option to use demo data.
+Is it possible to use your own data?
+If so, which databases do you support?

 Is the fintech demo available publicly?